BenPyton/ProceduralDungeon/Advanced-Features/Custom-Create-Dungeon.md

 <!-- [END TAB ITEM] C++ --> </TabItem>
 <!-- [END TABS] Blueprint | C++ --> </Tabs>

+Here the list of functions provided by the `Dungeon Generator Base` class:

+- **`Start New Dungeon`**: Call this at the beginning of a dungeon creation.
+It will reset the rooms and call `Generation Init`.
+- **`Finalize Dungeon`**: Call this at the end of dungeon creation.
+It will initialize all room instances and call `Initialize Dungeon`.
+- **`Create Room Instance`**: Use this function to create a new room instance based on a room data.
+You will be able to move it afterward and try to place it in the dungeon.
+- **`Discard Room Instance`**: Use this function to explicitly discard a room instance from the dungeon creation.
+The room must not be placed in the dungeon as this instance will be pooled and may be reused afterward when calling `Create Room Instance`.
+- **`Try Place Room`**: Call this to move the room instance, using one of its door to target an existing door location.
+This function will return whether the room instance overlaps another existing room in the dungeon or optionally colliding with the world (outside of the dungeon). **The room is not added to the dungeon yet!**
+- **`Try Place Room At Transform`**: Same as `Try Place Room` but you provide directly the room transform instead of letting the plugin compute the room transform from a target door location.
+- **`Add Room To Dungeon`**: Use this to finally add the room instance to the dungeon.
+It will try to connect its door indices you provide (or all doors if you don't provide them).
+It will call `On Room Added` if the room is actually added to the dungeon.
+You may call `On Failed To Add Room` if the room is not added to the dungeon.
+- **`Yield Generation`**: See below section for its use.

 ## Splitting the workload on multiple frames

 If your `Create Dungeon` function does a heavy workload that causes CPU spikes, you can split the workload on multiple frames.